|Note:||Variables are supported in Authentic View only in the Enterprise Editions of Altova products.|

 2.In the Define Variables dialog that appears (screenshot below), click the Append Variable icon in the top left of the Variables pane, then enter a variable name.
 The value of the variable is given via an XPath expression.
 If you wish to enter a string as the value of the variable (as in the first variable in the screenshot below), then enclose the string in quotation marks.
 In the screenshot below, the value of the SelectGroup variable is the empty string.
 Otherwise, the text will be read as a node name or a function-call.

-3.Setting a variable to Editable (by checking the Editable check box) enables the variable to be edited in Authentic View.
+3.Setting a variable to Editable (by checking the Editable check box) enables the variable to be edited in Authentic View (which is available as a preview only in Enterprise and Professional editions of StyleVision).
 In this case, you must also set the datatype value to the correct type, such as xs:string.
 When a variable is editable, the original value set by the SPS designer can be edited when the Authentic View user makes changes to the document in Authentic View.
 Such changes can be the explicit editing of the variable (such as when the variable value is created as editable (contents) or an editable text box and this is edited by the Authentic View user), or when a node or value used in the variable's XPath expression is modified by the Authentic View user.

 4.If the variable is set to Editable, then two more options relevant to Authentic View are enabled: Undoable and Calc.
 Checking the Undoable option generates an Undo step for every change made to the variable.
 The Authentic View user can therefore click through the Undo cycle to retrieve an earlier value of the variable.The Calc value can be either Once or Auto.
 If this option is set to Once, the variable value is calculated once, when the template containing the variable is evaluated.
 The value can only be changed when the user explicitly edits the variable (for example, if the variable is created as editable (contents) or an editable text box).
 On the other hand, if this option is set to Auto, the variable will be re-calculated also each time a node or value used in the variable's XPath expression is modified.